From New York City to Boston: 5 Best Ways to Get There

 4. From New York to Boston by Bus

-Megabus and BoltBus are other cost-effective carriers, with more rides per day and curbside pickup from a designated location in Midtown Manhattan.
+Megabus and FlixBus are other cost-effective carriers, with more rides per day and curbside pickup from a designated location in Midtown Manhattan near Times Square.
 Megabus has reserved seating and varying fares based on the time of departure.
-BoltBus provides free Wi-Fi, power outlets, leather seats, and more legroom.
+The bus drops you off at Boston's South Station.

 5. From New York to Boston by Plane

 Sometimes flight prices are cheaper than the train, making flying a more affordable option.
 Major airlines like JetBlue, United, American, and Delta fly from New York City area airports to Boston.
-Once you reach Boston's Logan International Airport, catch the Silver Line bus to South Station (between 5:30am and 12:30am, seven days a week).
+Once you reach Boston's Logan International Airport, catch a Silver Line bus to South Station (between 5:30am and 12:30am, seven days a week).
+You can also take a taxi or an Uber or Lyft into the city from the airport.
+The Logan Express bus is an inexpensive bus option, taking you from the airport to stops in the Braintree, Framingham, Peabody, or Woburn areas.